Balancing Spectral, Temporal and Spatial Information for EEG-based Alzheimer's Disease Classification: Abstract

 \section{Abstract}

 The prospect of future treatment warrants the development of cost-effective screening for Alzheimer's disease (AD).
 A promising candidate in this regard is electroencephalography (EEG), as it is one of the most economic imaging modalities.
 Recent efforts in EEG analysis have shifted towards leveraging spatial information, employing novel frameworks such as graph signal processing or graph neural networks.
-Here, we systematically investigate the importance of spatial information relative to spectral or temporal information by varying the proportion of each dimension for AD classification.
-To do so, we test various dimension resolution configurations on two routine EEG datasets.
-We find that spatial information is consistently more relevant than temporal information and equally relevant as spectral information.
-These results emphasise the necessity to consider spatial information for EEG-based AD classification.
-On our second dataset, we further find that well-balanced feature resolutions boost classification accuracy by up to 1.6\,\%.
-Our resolution-based feature extraction has the potential to improve AD classification specifically, and multivariate signal classification generally.
+Here, we investigate the importance of spatial information relative to spectral or temporal information by varying the proportion of each dimension for AD classification.
+To do so, we systematically test various dimension resolution configurations on two routine EEG datasets.
+Our findings show that spatial information is more important than temporal information and equally valuable as spectral information.
+On the larger second dataset, substituting spectral with spatial information even led to an increase of 1.1\,\% in accuracy, which emphasises the importance of spatial information for EEG-based AD classification.
+We argue that our resolution-based feature extraction has the potential to improve AD classification specifically, and multivariate signal classification generally.

 \textit{Clinical relevance}— This study proposes balancing the spectral, temporal and spatial feature resolution to improve EEG-based diagnosis of neurodegenerative diseases.